c291bGxlc3Nzb29vZXM/ChangedFangameBase/README.md

 # Prerequisites
 GameMaker Studio 2

-Knowledge of GameMaker DnD or Code
+Knowledge of GameMaker Visuals or Code
 # Prerequisites for Compiling
 what?